0xecafdeef/hello/README.md

 dotnet run
 ```

-This will print to the console the message it recieves from the Api.
+This will print to the console the message it receives from the Api.